Deuter Aircontact Lite 60+10 SL - Women's Review

 Tunneling lower compression straps allow you to keep the main contents of the pack nice and tight and still utilize the side mesh pockets without much hassle.
 You can also remove the brain, which expands significantly to accommodate big loads.

-Ranking towards the lower end in price but higher-end in comfort, of the models we tested, the Deuter AirContact Lite is a good value.
-It has a simple design offering few pockets, yet plenty of adjustment options on a one-size-fits-most backpack.
+Ranking towards the lower end in price but higher-end in comfort, the Deuter AirContact Lite is a good value.
+It has a simple design offering few pockets yet plenty of adjustment options on a one-size-fits-most backpack.
 Appropriate for both the beginner and the advanced backpacking woman, the AirContact Lite offers a solid value.

 Deuter has been making backpacks for over one hundred years, and its women's specific AirContact Lite does not disappoint.
 It's a simple backpack in a single size that offers more than sufficient padding on the shoulder straps, waist belt, and back frame.
 It also has enough adjustment options to configure to most body sizes and preferences comfortably.
 Whether you're new to backpacking or experienced and are looking to simplify your systems, this model is a good value for a simple yet comfortable backpack.